-Responsible to Team Leader/Clinical Nurse Manager
+Responsible to Team Leader

-Children's Act 2014 This position is classified as a children's worker, requiring a safety check including of Variance Response you may be required to work in other areas.
+Children's Act 2014 This position is classified as a children's worker, requiring a safety check including to time as part of Variance Response you may be required to work in other areas.

-Location This position is expected to work from Adelaide Road.
-From time to time as part
+Location This position is expected to work at the Wellington Regional Hospital.
+From time